Spinach vs Swiss Chard: Which is Better? Complete Comparison

 • Build and maintain strong bones.

 In addition, calcium is important for the heart and blood pressure.
-Harvard Health reports calcium helps maintain blood pressure by helping in the controlling of the relaxing and tightening of blood vessels7.
+Harvard Health reports calcium helps maintain blood pressure by helping in the controlling of the relaxing and tightening of blood vessels 7.

 Potassium